-COUNT IV

-Breach of Implied-in-Fact Contract Between the United States and the Companies
+COUNT V Breach Of Implied-in-Fact Contract

-- 124. Appaloosa incorporates by reference and re-alleges each allegation set forth above, as though fully set forth herein. - 125.
-Prior to appointing itself conservator on September 6, 2008, the Agency unambiguously offered to place Fannie Mae and Freddie Mac into conservatorship by consent, under § 4617(a)(3)(I), with certain conditions described below, and the boards of directors of the Companies accepted this offer.
-The Agency made no finding of insolvency, undercapitalization, or any other ground to impose conservatorship under § 4617(a)(3)(A)-(H) or (J)-(L). - 126.
+- 150. 683 Capital incorporates by reference and re-alleges each allegation set forth above, as though fully set forth herein. - unambiguously offered to place Fannie Mae and Freddie Mac into conservatorship by consent, under § 4617(a)(3)(I), with certain conditions described below, and the boards of directors of the Companies accepted this offer.
+The Agency made no finding of insolvency, undercapitalization, or any other ground to impose conservatorship under § 4617(a)(3)(A)-(H) or (J)-(L). - 152.
 The Agency offered, and the boards of Fannie Mae and Freddie Mac accepted, a conservatorship that would aim to "preserve and conserve the [Companies'] assets and property" and restore the Companies to a "sound and solvent condition."
 See § 4617(b)(2)(D).
 The offer was also of a conservatorship that would end when that goal was achieved.
-Neither of these conditions was ambiguous, and both would benefit the known and distinct class of the shareholders of the Companies, on whose behalf the boards of directors of the Companies had a fiduciary duty to act.
-In fact, the Agency obtained the boards' consent on the ground, in part, that conservatorship would serve the interests of the Companies' shareholders. - 127.
+Neither of these conditions was ambiguous, and both would benefit the known and distinct class of the stockholders of the Companies, on whose behalf the boards of directors of the Companies had a fiduciary duty to act.
+In fact, the Agency obtained the boards' consent on the ground, in part, that conservatorship would serve the interests of the Companies' stockholders. - 153.
 Underlying the Agency's offer was its promise that the Agency would not, as conservator, wind down or liquidate the Companies.
 The Agency stated contemporaneously with its offer that it could not, as conservator, place the Companies into liquidation.
 The Agency stated at the time, and for several years into the conservatorship, that its goal was instead to "restore the [Companies'] assets and property to a sound and solvent condition," which continued course of performance constitutes evidence of the offer's original terms.